 Guiding Principles and Policies B.3.
 Development projects seeking increased residential density and/or non-residential intensity should address its impacts on the infrastructure of the County.
-In the interest of addressing impacts upon County infrastructure staff believes the project will be in compliance with County infrastructure mitigation policy through compliance with staff recommended special use conditions, compliance with State (example VDOT road requirements) and County regulations, and the project Generalized Development Plan.
+Staff believes consistency with the infrastructure goal can only be achieved through adherence of staff recommended conditions related to County infrastructure such as fire and rescue and transportation.
 Project conditions have been identified and recommended to address project impacts and mitigate potential issues that could arise related to the proposal.